 37-1-304.
 Licensure of out-of-state applicants -- reciprocity.
-(1) A board may issue a license to practice without examination to a person licensed in another state if the board determines that:
+(1) A board shall issue a license to practice without examination to a person licensed in another state if the board determines that:

 (a) the other state's license standards at the time of application to this state are substantially equivalent to or greater than the standards in this state; and